Many Average Partial Effects: with An Application to Text Regression: Simulation Studies

 \quad\\

-In all of the three sets of simulations, the coverage probabilities are mostly fairly close to the nominal coverage rate when $\rho$ is not very high.
-When $\rho$ is high, the approximate sparsity of nuisance parameters in Assumption \ref{a:parameters} is violated.
-Thus some of the coverage probabilities are not close to the nominal rate.
+In all of the simulation experiments, the coverage probabilities are mostly reasonably close to the nominal coverage rate when $\rho$ is not close to one.
+When $\rho$ is high, the approximate sparsity of nuisance parameters in Assumption \ref{a:parameters} is potentially violated.
+Thus some of the coverage probabilities deviate away from the nominal rate.
 In addition, the coverage probabilities improve as sample size increases.
-In summary, the outcomes of the simulations are consistent with our theoretical results.
+In summary, the outcomes of these experiments are consistent with our theoretical results.